vita-student-projects/Pedestrian_Intention_Prediction_gr56/report.md

 - <u>discussion :</u>

-<div style="text-align: justify">&emsp; The result shows us significant improvement by using 2D keypoint instead of the bounding boxes, we managed to achieve better average and final accuracy and the loss is better.
+<div style="text-align: justify">&emsp; The results show significant improvement.
+By using 2D keypoint instead of the bounding boxes, we managed to achieve better average and final accuracy and the loss is better.
 We start monitoring the f1-score and we can see that it is also a satisfying.</div>

 <div style="text-align: justify">&emsp; However we noticed in the dataset that some of the pedestrian keypoints are not present on certain frame, the model we use didn't manage to detect them, so as a next improvement we wanted to try to add the bbox with the keypoints.</div>